kent-map/kent/20c/20c-winbolt-biography.md

 Winbolt was to combine his love of archaeology with his love for writing and in 1925 published a book on Roman Folkestone.
 He was keen that it should break ‘fresh ground’ and appeal to a wider audience than simply historians and archaeologists, he therefore included a chapter entitled “Some humours of excavating” in which he recounted stories from his conversations with diggers, helpers and souvenir-hunters.
 A reviewer described it as full of “debatable matter.”

 The villa site continued to receive visitors over the next few years, enriching the “romance of Kent” but with an increased entrance price of 6d .
-However, when some of the remains slipped down the cliff in the landslide of 1928, W.H.E  who was concerned that this significant site might be  lost, complained in the Folkestone, Hythe, Sandgate & Cheriton Herald that Winbolt had put too much effort into describing what life was like in Roman Folkestone rather than recording the buildings, leaving it “to the reader’s imagination as to what the buildings were like.”
+However, when some of the remains slipped down the cliff in the landslide of 1928, W.H.E  who was concerned that this significant site might be  lost, complained in the _Folkestone, Hythe, Sandgate & Cheriton Herald_ that Winbolt had put too much effort into describing what life was like in Roman Folkestone rather than recording the buildings, leaving it “to the reader’s imagination as to what the buildings were like.”
 Winbolt’s ‘fresh’ approach had clearly not appealed to the more serious reader and it is quite possible that, more used to his school boy audience, Winbolt had missed the mark.

 Winbolt’s association with the county continued throughout the next decade.
-He wrote Bell’s Pocket Guide to Kent (1930), which “the tourist will find … an invaluable ally in his enjoyment of this beautiful county”and the [Penguin Guide to Kent, Surrey and Sussex in 1939](https://www.bbc.co.uk/news/stories-42425157).
+He wrote _Bell’s Pocket Guide to Kent_ (1930), which “the tourist will find … an invaluable ally in his enjoyment of this beautiful county”and the [_Penguin Guide to Kent, Surrey and Sussex_](https://www.bbc.co.uk/news/stories-42425157) in 1939.
 He also presented a volume containing photographs and press cuttings about the dig to Folkestone Library in May 1934.
 In his obituary in _The Times_, he was described as follows:

-“His eye for scenery made him also the author of small but acceptable guides to the Thames and the Cotswold country and to Kent, and he contributed numerous articles to this journal.”  - 64 to be precise!
+>“His eye for scenery made him also the author of small but acceptable guides to the Thames and the Cotswold country and to Kent, and he contributed numerous articles to this journal.”  - 64 to be precise!

 During his lifetime, S.E.
 Winbolt wrote and edited over 70 publications.
 His visit to Folkestone is only a small part of his archaeological and educational legacy, but an important one.

+### References

+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 05 April 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 02 August 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 02 August 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 30 August 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 06 September 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 20 September 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 06 September 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 06 September 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 06 September 1924.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 06 September 1924.
+[^ref1]: _The Times_ - Saturday 22 August 1925.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 15 August 1925.
+[^ref1]: "Roman Folkestone", 1925, _Saturday review of politics, literature, science and art_, vol. 140, no. 3649, pp. 376.
+[^ref1]: Ward Lock and Co (1928) _Folkestone, Sandgate, Hythe, Canterbury, Dymchurch_, p.34.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 20 October 1928.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 19 July 1930.
+[^ref1]: _Folkestone, Hythe, Sandgate & Cheriton Herald_ - Saturday 05 May 1934.
+[^ref1]: _The Times_ - Monday 21 February 1944.